 Where is the Amazon Rainforest?

-To start wrapping your head around how massive the Amazon Rainforest is, it encompasses large areas of Ecuador, Colombia, Peru, Brazil and Bolivia.
-The Amazon Basin covers 2.72 million square miles—roughly the size of the 48 contiguous United States or twice the size of India—and blankets about 40 percent of the South American continent.
+To start wrapping your head around how massive the Amazon Rainforest is, it encompasses large areas of Ecuador, Colombia, Peru, Brazil and Bolivia and extends into Venezuela, Guyana, Suriname and French Guiana.
+The Amazon Basin covers 2.72 million square miles—roughly the size of the 48 contiguous United States or twice the size of India—and blankets about 40% of the South American continent.
 While nearly two-thirds of the Amazon Rainforest is found in Brazil, the countries on the western edge of the Amazon Basin (Colombia, Ecuador and Peru) have the advantage of the Andes mountains.
 This means travelers can experience high alpine environments outside the basin along with thick, verdant jungle and wetlands where mountain runoff collects at the base.
 These geographical factors merge to offer a huge variety of landscapes and wildlife.
 Peru is a standout for wildlife viewing, as it has many large clay licks (where macaws and other birds gather to eat mineral-rich earth) and impressive wetlands that attract jaguars, anacondas, caimans and capybaras.

 Best Part of the Amazon to Visit

 Zoning in on where to start exploring is another variable to consider.
 Highly recommended for wildlife viewing is the WWF-supported Pacaya Samiria National Reserve in the Upper Amazon.
-It’s the largest protected area in Peru (and the second largest in the entire Amazon Basin), spanning an area of 5 million acres of wetland at the headwaters of the Amazon River, encompassing islands, creeks and dry forests as well.
+It’s the largest national reserve in Peru, spanning an area of 5 million acres of wetland at the headwaters of the Amazon River, encompassing islands, creeks and dry forests as well.
 Pacaya Samiria holds both some of the greatest biodiversity on Earth and also some of the largest wildlife populations found in the Amazon Basin.

 Best Time of Year to Visit the Amazon